Online IDEs

 Metals can also be installed in some online environments, which enable users to work on their code inside of a browser.
 This can be a good option when users need to set up their workspace quickly or are lacking appropriate resources on their local machine.

-Example Gitpod repository for Metals
+Example repository for Metals

 Open VSX